julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 Folk healers boiled pine needles to make a tonic for chest ailments, believing it carried the breath of the green world itself.

-The tree was a literal container of sun-fed vitality.

 ### Fir: The Silent Guardian
 Fir trees, with their tall, unmoving posture, were connected to **watchfulness**.